Last updated on March 19, 2026

 Kaalia of the Vast | art by Michael Komarck

 Commander is known as the most popular format of Magic.
-The possibilities are endless with the over 1,600 legendary creatures to choose from to make your commander.
-With the partner mechanic, and its variants like choose a background and doctor’s companion, you can even have two commanders!
+The possibilities are endless with the far more than 3,000 legendary creatures to choose from to make your commander.
+With the partner mechanic, and its variants like choose a background and doctor’s companion, you can have two commanders!

 But did you know that there are two kinds of Commander based on competitiveness?
 They are called EDH and cEDH.
-Before we get into the key differences between cEDH vs EDH, let’s highlight the main definition of each one.
+Today you learn the key differences between cEDH vs EDH, and I highlight the main definition of each one.
 Doing so will help to identify the key differences more clearly for new Magic players and EDH players who may have never heard of or tried cEDH.

 What Is EDH?